There are three main types of strategic recruitment methods that organizations typically use.

 In this video, Gregory Preiser, Chief Sales Officer at Focus GTS, discusses the pros and cons of different strategic recruitment methods.

 Speaking from the experience, 25 years in staffing and recruiting.
-Greg recommends choosing strategic engaged recruitment methods.
+Greg recommends choosing strategically engaged recruitment methods.
 Someone who understands the market and actually has a technical understanding of the roles you’re looking to fill.

 You want to work with a specialized recruiter who is motivated to find a qualified candidate.
 Someone who will significantly influence the organization.